Ngai-Lam-Chou/2420-Assignment-1/README.md

 ```

 ### Cloud-init[^6][^8][^11]
-Cloud-init is a tool to performance configuration for setting up new system automatically.
-We will use cloud-init to perform a few action
+Cloud-init is a tool to perform configuration for setting up a new system automatically.
+We will use cloud-init to perform a few actions
 * Setting up SSH keys

 * Install Packages